okfn/opendefinition/source/open-definition-dev.markdown

 #### 2.2 Acceptable Conditions

-The **license** shall not limit, make uncertain, or otherwise diminish the permissions required in Section 2.1 except by the folloing allowable conditions:
+The **license** shall not limit, make uncertain, or otherwise diminish the permissions required in Section 2.1 except by the following allowable conditions:

 ##### 2.2.1 Attribution